waltscience/ecosentiment/README.md

 # ecosentiment
+Analyzing the sentiment among academic job seekers in ecology

-Has the sentiment among academic job seekers in ecology grown more negative?
+## Has the sentiment among academic job seekers in ecology grown more negative?